RamXX/PostgresWithExtensions/README.md

 Create a `.env` file.
 You can use the `.env.example` as a reference or rename it.
 Populate the name parameters needed.

-Install the only dependecy: `pip install python-dotenv -U`.
+Install the only dependency: `pip install python-dotenv -U`.

 Review the options with `--help`: